Jonnu Smith

-Jonnu Andre Smith (born August 22, 1995) is an American professional football tight end for the Pittsburgh Steelers of the National Football League (NFL).
+Jonnu Andre Smith (born August 22, 1995) is an American professional football tight end for the Green Bay Packers of the National Football League (NFL).
 He played college football for the FIU Panthers and was selected by the Tennessee Titans in the third round of the 2017 NFL draft.
 After four seasons with the Titans, Smith joined the New England Patriots in 2021.
-He was later traded to the Atlanta Falcons in 2023 before signing with the Miami Dolphins in 2024.
+He was later traded to the Atlanta Falcons in 2023 before signing with the Miami Dolphins in 2024 and with the Pittsburgh Steelers in 2025.

 Early life

 Smith was raised in North Philadelphia, Pennsylvania, by his parents, Wayne and Karen Smith.
 He is the youngest of six children.
 When Smith was born, Karen was pressured by nurses to name him immediately, in accordance with hospital policies.
 After praying, she came up with the name Jonnu.
 Smith began playing Pop Warner football at age five.

 Smith endured many challenges as a youngster in Philadelphia.
-After his brother was arrested and one of his friends was killed on the streets, his family did not have the financial means to uproot.
+After his brother was arrested and one of his friends was killed on the streets, Smith's family did not have the financial means to uproot.
 For his own safety, Smith moved in with his maternal aunt and uncle in Ocala, Florida.
-He started playing high school football at West Port High School, and even though Smith was far from a touted recruit, he earned a scholarship to Florida International.
+Smith started playing high school football at West Port High School, and even though he was far from a touted recruit, Smith earned a scholarship to Florida International.

 College career

 Smith played college football at Florida International University, where he majored in liberal studies.

 As a freshman in 2013, Smith played 12 games and finished with 39 receptions for 388 yards and two touchdowns.

 As a sophomore in 2014, Smith played 12 games and had 61 receptions for 710 yards and eight touchdowns.

-As a junior in 2015, he played in eight games and finished with 36 receptions for 397 yards and four touchdowns.
+As a junior in 2015, Smith played in eight games and finished with 36 receptions for 397 yards and four touchdowns.

 As a senior in 2016, Smith played 11 games and recorded 42 receptions for 506 yards and four touchdowns.

-Smith was invited to play in the 2017 Senior Bowl, but was overshadowed by other tight ends who were considered first and second round picks.
+Smith was invited to play in the 2017 Senior Bowl, but was overshadowed by other tight ends who were considered first- and second-round picks.